vlvovch/Thermal-FIST/input/list/phaseshifts/README.md

   tiny.
 Synthetic clusters.
 Config: `piK.conf`.
 - `piK_I12` — attractive pi-K I=1/2 S-wave (same reference), i.e. the
   kappa/K0*(700).
 Elastic only below the K-eta threshold.
-It **reuses the real kappa codes (9000321, 9000311)**; since the kappa is usually excluded from the list, these are created with the isospin-CG decays (if present, overridden).
+It **reuses the real kappa codes (9000321, 9000311)** via `list/list-piK_I12_S.dat` (real QN); since the kappa is usually excluded from the list, these are created from that file with the isospin-CG decays (if a list does have them, that entry is kept and only its thermodynamics are overridden).
 Config: `piK.conf`.
 - `piK_K892` — pi-K I=1/2 P-wave = the K*(892) (same reference, Eq.
 28).
 Resonant
   (branch-tracked through 90 deg), elastic below the K-eta threshold.
 It **reuses the real K*(892) codes (323, 313)**, overriding their contribution.
 Config: